What’s the Law Doing?

-A bait car is a vehicle owned by the police that is intended to be stolen.
-Once the car has been stolen, its location, speed and direction are monitored by police dispatchers through GPS tracking.
-Everything that takes place inside the bait car is caught through audio and video recordings.
-As the car is in motion, the dispatcher will coordinate a police response.
-Once officers are in position behind the bait car, the engine is disabled with the click of a button, which allows for quick arrest of the car thieves (source: baitcar.com).
+A bait car is a police-owned vehicle intended to entice car thieves.
+Once stolen, police dispatchers use its GPS tracking to monitor location, speed and direction.
+Everything inside the car, audio and video, is recorded.
+After the dispatcher coordinates the response and the officers are in position, the engine is disabled with the click of a button, allowing for a quick arrest of the thieves (source: baitcar.com).

-The National Insurance Crime Bureau (NICB) has developed this theft prevention checkup and it has been adapted for Colorado based on local trends and history.
-This checkup is a quick, 3-part questionnaire to help you determine how many layers of protection you need for your vehicle(s).
+Developed by the National Insurance Crime Bureau (NICB), this theft prevention checkup is a quick, 3-part questionnaire to help you determine how many layers of protection you need for your vehicle(s).